-Forest fire smoke can cause mucous membranes to become irritated and inflamed.
-The immune system is also affected and can result in joint pain and other conditions not usually associated with smoke inhalation.
+Wild fires, smoke from factories, cigarette smoke, kitchen fires, and other smoke can cause mucous membranes and the lungs to become irritated and inflamed.
+All types of smoke can cause damage to the body if enough is inhaled.
+The immune system is also affected by breathing smoke and can result in joint pain and other conditions not usually associated with smoke inhalation.

 People with asthma, emphysema, heart disease, sinus problems, and allergies are especially prone to developing problems from smoke.
 Common symptoms from smoke inhalation include fatigue, coughing, throat irritation, watering eyes, sinus congestion, wheezing, shortness of breath, headaches, and nose bleeds.